codyngpriest/alx-low_level_programming/0x1E-search_algorithms/README.md

 5. Big O #3
 What is the space complexity (worst case) of a binary search in an array of size n?

+6. Big O #4
+What is the space complexity of this function / algorithm?